unnatural-worlds/uwapi/sphinx/source/bots/setup.rst

 Furthermore, it contains convenient wrappers for Python and C# for easy start.

 .. important::
-   Do *not* use Flatpak or Snap for Steam on Linux.
+   Do *not* use Flatpak, or Snap, or any other containerization for Steam on Linux.

 Steam Appid Txt
 ---------------